jorgeviz/otto/README.md

 - Define rules in main script execution
 - Implement all currencies available in Bitso for automatic trading
-- Add plots, metrics and WebUI to change rules
+- Add plots, metrics and UI to change rules
 - Implement executables for deploy in Multiple platforms

 ## LICENSE